arout/diamondphp/README.md

 Diamond PHP is a fully featured web development framework built for PHP 7 and offers extreme performance, a modular architecture, elegant syntax and an easy to use philosophy.

 ### PROJECT STATUS
-Diamond PHP is currently in **ALPHA** stages of development.
+Diamond PHP is currently in **BETA** stages of development.
 As such, it is not recommended to use the framework in a production environment yet.
-A beta version is scheduled for on March 15, 2017, and a production-ready version 1.0.0 is scheduled for public release on May 15, 2017.
+A production-ready version 1.0.0 is scheduled for public release on July 15, 2017.

 ### PHILOSOPHY & GOALS
 Like all frameworks, Diamond PHP strives to simplify and speed up the web development process.
 Where Diamond PHP deviates from most frameworks